kklash/ekliptic/README.md

 ### Jacobian Points

 This library offers support for both affine and Jacobian point math.
 Affine coordinates are 'normal' two-dimensional coordinates, $x$ and $y$, which unambiguously describes a point on the plane.
-Jacobian coordinates are a three-dimensional representation of an affine point, $(x_a,\ y_a)$, in terms of three variables: $(x_j,\ y_j,\  z)$ such that:
+Jacobian coordinates are a three-dimensional representation of an affine point, $x_a,y_a$, in terms of three variables: $x_j,y_j,z$ such that:

 $$x_a = \frac{x_j}{z^2}$$